superDross/dotfiles/notes/python/multi/advanced_concurrent_parallel.md

 efficiency = (1.47 / 2) * 100 = 73.5%

 You may want to warm up your code before measuring speedup

+## Designing Parallel Programs

+There 4 stages:

+- partitioning
+- communication
+- agglomeration
+- mapping

+### Partitioning

+Domain decomposition; break down data into smaller chunks where each chunk is processed by a different thread

+Cyclic decomposition; threads cyclic process data

+Functional decomposition; divides the work based on task and data.
+These are then grouped based on them.

+### Communication

+Only required sometimes, usually when the threads need to know what the other is doing for co-ordinating task order.

+Co-ordinate task execution between threads.

+Overhead; compute time/resources spent on communication

+Bandwidth; amount of data communicated per seconds (GB/s)

+### Agglomeration

+Fine Grained Parallelism

+- Large number of small tasks
+- Good distribution of workload (load balancing)
+- Low computation to communication ratio (lots of computation to break down the task)

+Coarse Grained Parallelism

+- Small number of large tasks
+- Less time splitting up tasks and more time processing the data
+- Inefficient load balancing

+Usually a middle ground is found between both these agglomeration methods.

+Keep flexibility in mind when designing so you can add more CPU etc.

+### Mapping

+OS usually do this; scheduling task.

+Only needed for distributed systems.